hiddenwaffle/stardew-style-engine/src/external/README.md

 ## redshrike.png

 THis image was downloaded from https://opengameart.org/content/16x16-indoor-rpg-tileset-the-baseline on January 7, 2018.
+Minor alteration was made by re-texturing, rotating, and offsetting the tiles to line up in a 16x16 grid.

 CC BY 3.0 Art by Stephen Challener (Redshrike).
 Commissioned by OpenGameArt.org (http://opengameart.org)